Prakash M. Masand, MD

 |Topiwala National Medical College||medical school||Doctor of Medicine||1996|

-I am the Division Chief of Cardiac Imaging in the Pediatric Radiology Department at Texas Children's Hospital.
+I am the Section Chief of Cardiac Imaging in the Pediatric Radiology Department at Texas Children's Hospital.
 I love Pediatric Radiology because I have the rare opportunity to make a difference in the life of a child.
 I have always been passionate about advanced MR Imaging and my expertise and interests revolve around cardiovascular, muskuloskeletal and abdominal MR protocols.
 I have research interests in liver and cardiovascular MR. I like to approach every day with enthusiasm and relish my role as a MRI specialist.

 |American College of Radiology||Member|

 |American Roentgen Ray Society||Fellow|